openMF/mifos-gazelle/docs/LOCALDEV.md

 > **Operator reconciliation:** The in-cluster PaymentHub operator reconciles the 19 `PaymentHubDeployment`-managed components periodically and will revert k8s-direct patches to *those*.
 Scale it down while developing one of them:
 > ```bash
-> kubectl scale deployment ph-ee-operator -n paymenthub --replicas=0
+> kubectl scale deployment paymenthub-ee-operator -n paymenthub --replicas=0
 > # ... develop ...
-> kubectl scale deployment ph-ee-operator -n paymenthub --replicas=1
+> kubectl scale deployment paymenthub-ee-operator -n paymenthub --replicas=1
 > ```
 > This does **not** apply when patching the operator itself (`paymenthub-operator` in the table below) — its own Deployment is applied directly by `paymenthub.sh`, not reconciled by anything, so nothing reverts a patch to it.